erkangun/erkangun.github.io/_posts/2021-05-10-Subduction-Pulley.md

   - Publication
 ---

-> Our Nature Geosciences paper that discovers a new style of extensional deformation prior collision in subduction zones is online!
+> Our research article that discovers a new style of extensional deformation prior collision in subduction zones is published in Nature Geoscience!
 Follow the link below to access the article.

 > <cite><a href="https://dx.doi.org/10.1038/s41561-021-00746-9">Nature Geoscience</a></cite>